 Note: Do not use gasoline containing more than 10% ethanol (E10).
 Do not use E85 ethanol.
-Add fuel stabilizer to the gasoline or the Warranty is VOID.

 Note: Do not use gasoline that has been stored in a metal fuel container or a dirty fuel container.
 It can cause particles to enter the carburetor, affecting engine performance and/or causing damage.